All Episodes

 Of course, in this instance, we're talking about people who might still have a job, which is a dwindling number.

-We all believe that nothing we do in government is as important as ensuring the next generation has the tools to poop in.
+We all believe that nothing we do in government is as important as ensuring the next generation has the tools to poop in, that they need to thrive.

-But our children and our nation.
+But our children and our nation, she is saying this.

-This is Rosa Delaura.
+This is Rosa DeLaura.

-Nothing we do in government is as important as ensuring the next generation has the tools they need to thrive.
+We all believe that nothing we do in government is as important as ensuring the next generation has the tools they need to thrive.

 But our children and our nation do succeed.